daisy/ace/website/content/docs/cli.md

 $ ace --tempdir acetemp ~/Documents/book.epub
 ```

-This will produce output in a `acetemp` subdirectory of your current working directory.
-If that directory does not exist, it will be created.
+This will store temporary files in a `acetemp` subdirectory of your current working directory.
+If the subdirectory does not exist, it will be created.

 ### force